orionkishan/SGPA_Calculator/README.md

 <b> Application Link & Future Scope : </b>

-The app is currently in the initial development phase with NITD institute with a limited no. of users, You can access the app : [YOUR APP LINK HERE]
+The app is currently in the initial development phase with NITD institute with a limited no. of users.

 More functionalities are to be added soon.